MaddinThom/Assignment2/README.md

-# Assignment3
+# Final Exam
-I chose to implement object pool into my assignment 2 for the keys and enemies.
+I am using my assignment 3 (continued from assignment 2) for the final exam.

 Game Description: The game I have built is based off assignment 2.
 The goal is for the player to collect all the keys which will unlock the door so they can reach the exit pad to win.
 There are enemies in the game and if they touch you long enough to bring your health to zero you lose.
 You can also lose by falling off the world.